lealj/StockMocket/Sprint3.md

     - tests the success of a user attempting to sign up.
 - ### TestSignupFail()
     - tests if the signup failed.
+- ### TestDeleteCredentials()
+    - Tests the deleteCredentials by requesting to delete a newly created account within delete.
+If signup passes, then there should be no issue.
+- ### TestDeleteCredentialsFail()
+    - tests deleteCredentials and expects a failed status since the test tries to delete an account with random typed letters, it should not be in the database.

 # Back-end API Documentation
 ## main.go